amellnik/Julia-to-JS/README.md

 If you want to try this yourself don't forget to run `npm install` in the webserver directory before building the dockerfile.

 ## Handy things to run
+* Normal use:
  * `docker build -t amellnik/jl2js .`
  * `docker run --rm -it -p 5000:5000 amellnik/jl2js`
+* Debug work:
-* `docker run --rm -it -v c:/users/alex/documents/julia2js/back-end/work:/wor k amellnik/jl2js` but with your own path
+ * `docker run --rm -it -v c:/users/alex/documents/julia2js/back-end/work:/wor k amellnik/jl2js` but with your own path if you want to pass files around (probably need to set entrypoint)
+* Deploying to heroku:
+ * `docker tag amellnik/jl2js registry.heroku.com/julia-2-js/web`
+ * `docker push registry.heroku.com/julia-2-js/web`

 ## TODO:
 * Make sure there's no spaces in the string passed for the `Tuple`.